 It depends.
-If the premium for self-only coverage in the lowest cost plan offered by your employer is less than 9.56 percent of your household income in 2018, no one in your family who is eligible to join your employer’s plan can qualify for a premium tax credit, no matter how expensive the premiums are for a family plan.
-However, if family members forgo coverage because the employer plan premiums are too expensive, they may not be subject to the requirement that individuals purchase health insurance (the individual responsibility requirement or mandate).
-Specifically, if the premiums for family coverage through your employer’s plan are more than 8.05 percent of your household income in 2018 (8.16 percent in 2017), your family members will not be subject to a penalty for not enrolling in coverage.
-Your children may also be eligible for your state’s Children’s Health Insurance Program, depending on your income and the eligibility rules of your state.
+If the premium for self-only coverage in the lowest cost plan offered by your employer is less than 9.61 percent of your household income in 2022, no one in your family who is eligible to join your employer’s plan can qualify for a premium tax credit, no matter how expensive the premiums are for a family plan.
+Your children may, however, be eligible for your state’s Children’s Health Insurance Program, depending on your income and the eligibility rules of your state.
 If your children are old enough to no longer be your tax dependents, they can apply for Medicaid or individual coverage on the marketplace and may qualify for a premium tax credit or cost sharing reductions.
 26 U.S.C. § 36B; 26 U.S.C. § 5000A; IRS Revenue Procedure 2020-36).